Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

   ![Slide Credential management web interface](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCredentialWebOverview.png){ loading=lazy }
 </figure>

-Keys are generated via a web interface that can be found at [auth.lumidata.eu](https://auth.lumidata.eu).
+One way to create the credentials to access LUMI-O, is via the the credential management web interface that can be found at [auth.lumidata.eu](https://auth.lumidata.eu).
-In the future it should become possible to do so directly in the Open OnDemand interface, and may even from the command line.
+This system runs independently from LUMI, just as the object storage itself, and usually remains available during downtimes of LUMI.
+So even though you may prefer creating credentials via Open OnDemand, it is good to learn to use this system as it can still give you access to your data on LUMI-O while LUMI is down for maintenance.

 Let's walk through the interface: